 Minnesota community.
 She joined the College of Saint

-Benedict Board of Alumnae in July of 2015, serving on the
+Benedict Board of Alumnae in July of 2015, currently serving

 Resource Development Committee.
 She has also served on the

 planning committee for the Paramount Center for the Arts'